dschachinger/colibri/colibri-obix/readme.md

 # Design

 The OBIX Connector consists of multiple OBIX channels and one Colibri channel.
-The OBIX channels are used to communicate with OBIX gateways and interact with OBIX datapoints registered in a OBIX lobby.
-The Colibri channel is used to interact with the web socket endpoint of the Colibri semantic core.
+The OBIX channels are used to communicate with OBIX gateways and the interaction with OBIX datapoints registered in an OBIX lobby.
+The Colibri channel is used for the interaction with the web socket endpoint of the Colibri semantic core.
 OBIX channels are designed using the decorater design pattern to make them easily extensible.
 For now, communication is only possible using the CoAP protocol and the xml-format for OBIX objects.

-For testing the OBIX connector without Colibri, a wAsync-chat-distribution was used to simulate sending and receiving messages ton and from Colibri.
+For testing the OBIX connector without Colibri, a wAsync-chat-distribution was used to simulate sending and receiving messages to and from Colibri.
 The OBIX connector is still able to communicate with both, the wAsync-chat-distribution and with the Colibri semantic core.

 # Usage

 To start the OBIX connector, download or clone the *colibri-obix* package and run `gradle build` in the colibri-OBIX folder.
-Then start the connector through the **Main.java** class located in the *colibri-obix.src.main.java.connectorClient* package or execute the command `gradle -q run` in the *colbri-obix* package.
-The OBIX connector will start with the properties provided in the **config.properties** file located in the *colibri-obix.src.main.resources* package.
+Then start the connector through the **Main.java** class which is located in the *colibri-obix.src.main.java.connectorClient* package or execute the command `gradle -q run` in the *colbri-obix* package.
+The OBIX connector will start with the properties provided in the **config.properties** file which is located in the *colibri-obix.src.main.resources* package.

-Some examples for possible propertie configurations are already included in the **config.properties** file, but they may have to be adjusted.
+Some examples for possible property configurations are already included in the **config.properties** file, but they may have to be adjusted.
 The URLs of the OBIX lobbies are very likely to be wrong and have to be changed to the specific OBIX lobbies in use.
-The connector will terminate immediately if non of the given OBIX lobbies is reachable, but it will not terminate if the Colibri channel cannot be reached.
+The connector will terminate immediately if none of the given OBIX lobbies is reachable, but it will not terminate if the Colibri channel cannot be reached.

 ## IOTSyS

-You can use [IOTSyS](https://github.com/mjung85/iotsys) to simulate an OBIX gateway with which the OBIX connector can interact.
+In order to simulate an OBIX gateway which can be used by the OBIX connector, the [IOTSyS](https://github.com/mjung85/iotsys) integration middleware can be used.

 # GUI